President & Chief Executive Officer of the U.S. Committee for Refugees and Immigrants (USCRI)

 Ms. Robinson is responsible for managing various human resources functions along with regulatory and legal compliance.
 Ms. Robinson previously worked for Illume Communications as Project Coordinator, American Friends Service Committee as Program Assistant and The Dalai Group in business development.
-Ms. Robinson received a Graduate Certificate in Leadership of Non-Profit Organizations from the College of Notre Dame in Maryland.
-She also received a B.A. degree in International Studies from Towson University in Maryland.
+Ms. Robinson received a Master of Arts in Non-Profit Management from Notre Dame of Maryland University and a Bachelor of Arts in International Studies from Towson University in Maryland.
 She has studied in Guanajuato, Mexico and is proficient in Spanish.

-Andrea Rojas works as Referral Coordinator for USCRI’s Immigrant Services Division coordinating home study and post release services for unaccompanied children.
+Andrea Rojas is a Program Officer for USCRI's National Human Trafficking Victim Assistance Program (NHTVAP).
+She is responsible for recruiting and maintaining relationships with partner service providers, offering training and technical assistance, and monitoring and oversight of program implementation by partners.
+Prior to joining NHTVAP, Ms. Rojas served as a Referral Coordinator for the USCRI Home Study and Post Release Services program, coordinating home study and post release services for unaccompanied children.
 Andrea has worked with immigrants and refugees in various capacities including as Post-Release Services Manager for Mary’s Center and Program Coordinator of the Cuban/Haitian Refugee Program for USCRI NC.
 She managed programs for Exil Center, a non-profit based in Barcelona, designing, developing, and implementing social support programs for refugees and immigrants.
 Andrea also served as a volunteer coordinator of The Latino Community Empowerment Fund, a non- profit micro finance fund based at the University of North Carolina that provides small business training to local Latino community members.
 Andrea holds a law degree from the Catholic University of Valparaiso in Chile, a Masters of Criminal Justice from the University Autonomous Barcelona, and a certificate in Non-Profit Management from Duke University.

 Program Officer - Post Release